warpfork/go-file/README.md

 The `net/http` package has a brief filesystem interface.
 It _does_ make it possible to generate in-memory representations of filesystems.

 However, it's a very (very) minimal interface.
+It's aimed at being enough for a webdav-style file system.
 It doesn't even come close to satisfying our needs around thorough handling of POSIX metadata, etc.

 This is okay!
 It's no insult to that package.
 It just does exactly what the `net/http` package needed, and no more.
 This is good design in action.
 It's just also not what we needed when we wrote go-file.